MrCheatak/FEBID_docs2/docs/diffusion.rst

     Nevertheless Crank-Nicholson is unconditionally stable, meaning it works for any time step, it may suffer oscillations.
 At the same time, implicit Euler is immune to oscillations, but has only 1st-order accuracy in time.

-Surface diffusion and ghost cells
-""""""""""""""""""""""""""""""""""

-In order to enable diffusion exclusively along the surface a so-called ‘ghost cell’ method is used.
-The thin layer of surface cells is ultimately contained between the void and solid cells.
-The solid and void cells that neighbor a surface cell are marked as ghost cells, encapsulating the whole surface.
-During the application of the stencil operator, the ghost cells mimic the value in the current cell.
-This artificially creates a condition of zero concentration difference and consequently zero diffusive flux.